cos/WALAFacade/README.md

 Design principles:
 - keep the facade API close to the original API.
 A fair amount of thought has been put into the WALA API so there is no point in moving away from it when the gain is not significant.

-- favor usability as long as performance is not significantly hampered
+- favor usability, but keep performance in mind

 ## Getting started